cshuptrine/nyckle-website-new/_posts/2022-09-18-long-tail-of-content-moderation-use-cases.md

 date: 2022-09-18
 title: The Long Tail of Content Moderation Use-Cases
 author: oscar
-summary: Beyond Spam, NSFW and violence are a long tail of situations that require content moderation across gaming, dating, e-commerce and children's platforms.
+description: Beyond Spam, NSFW and violence are a long tail of situations that require content moderation across gaming, dating, e-commerce and children's platforms.
-og_image: /blog/images/2022/long-tail-hero.jpeg
+image: /blog/images/2022/long-tail-hero.webp
-og_image_alt: Long Tail of Content Moderation Use-Cases
+image_alt: Long Tail of Content Moderation Use-Cases
 ---

 As Dylan Jhaveri of Mux.com put it, [”You either die an MVP or live long enough to build content moderation.”](https://www.mux.com/blog/you-either-die-an-mvp-or-live-long-enough-to-build-content-moderation)